ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Full Coverage

-This property specifies the number of bytes in a received message that needs to be covered by a checksum.
-A special value of 0 means that no checksum is required.
-A receiving endpoint usin gan underlying stack that supports reliability will not forward messages smaller than this size.
-The application is responsible for handling any corruption within the non-protected payload {{BCP145}}.
+This property specifies the minimum number of bytes in a received message that need to be covered by a checksum.
+A special value of 0 means that no checksum is permitted.
+A receiving endpoint will not forward messages to the application that have less coverage.
+The application is responsible for handling any corruption within the non-protected part of the message {{BCP145}}.

 ### Priority (Connection) {#conn-priority}